GTG, ROFL, NVM, OFC, YOLO, SMH – Is English Dying?

 A few recent instances have led me to this conjecture

-With the book being published, I have been busy, having to get out of my comfort zone which entails sitting on a couch in my pajamas with uncombed hair tied into a bun; talking to people about my book.
+With my book being published, I have been busy, having to get out of my comfort zone which entails sitting on a couch in my pajamas with uncombed hair tied into a bun; talking to people about my book.
 While this has been mostly online by way of Fb, WhatsApp, LinkedIn and Instagram, it has taken a toll on my energy reserves.
-And as if, this weren’t enough, it is during these conversations, that I have become more aware of how out of sync I am with the current lingo.
+And as if this weren’t enough, it is during these conversations, that I have become more aware of how out of sync I am with the current lingo.
 Though, I have been placating myself with the statement, ‘Its a millennial thing,’ I’m no longer too sure.